wordpress tips and tricks

 4. Set Up Google Analytics & Google Search Console

-Setting up Google Analytics was a game-changer for me.
+Setting up Google Analytics was one of the best decisions I ever made.
 It let me see how many people were visiting, where they were coming from, and what pages they spent the most time on.

 This kind of data helped me make smarter decisions about my content, design, and the conversion rate of my forms.